-MANUFACTURERS are increasingly starting to offer more aftermarket services, the broad category that includes the sale and delivery of maintenance, spare parts, and other value-added services.
-Changes in customer demands, increasing market maturity, cyclical fluctuations in new equipment sales, and pressure on pricing are among the major factors driving many manufacturers to seek new aftermarket services revenue opportunities.
+MANUFACTURERS are increasingly starting to offer more aftermarket services, the broad category that includes the sale and delivery of maintenance, spare parts and other value-added services.
+Changes in customer demands, increasing market maturity, cyclical fluctuations in new equipment sales and pressure on pricing are among the major factors driving many manufacturers to seek new aftermarket services revenue opportunities.

-This shift appears to be taking place as more customers are emphasizing service level agreements (SLAs) that guarantee product uptime and are thus looking for service providers who can proactively support their equipment before it is out of service.
+This shift appears to be taking place as more customers are emphasising service level agreements (SLAs) that guarantee product uptime and are thus looking for service providers who can proactively support their equipment before it is out of service.
 In return, these customers are willing to pay a price premium.

 And with the disruption from the COVID-19 crisis, manufacturers should consider leveraging the opportunity to scale their aftermarket services capability more rapidly.
-As new equipment orders are disrupted and capital spending comes into question, aftermarket products and services will be an increasingly essential and stabilizing part of the industrial business mix.
+As new equipment orders are disrupted and capital spending comes into question, aftermarket products and services will be an increasingly essential and stabilising part of the industrial business mix.
 Manufacturers should take advantage of this disruption to push through long-planned changes and innovations around aftermarket that can change the nature of their relationship with their customer base and channels.

 We conducted a series of global executive interviews with 35 North American and European manufacturing leaders and subject matter specialists.
 Based on the findings, we offer several insights relevant to the current situation that manufacturers can consider in defining and executing their own aftermarket service strategy, including:

-Revenue share from new product sales for manufacturers has been declining over the past decade.1 Margins on new equipment sales are typically less than those on aftermarket services in global markets.
+revenue share from new product sales for manufacturers has been declining over the past decade.1 Margins on new equipment sales are typically less than those on aftermarket services in global markets.
 Moreover, demand for new industrial equipment may decline significantly as companies focus on preserving cash and reducing capital spending to manage the short- and medium-term business impact of the COVID-19 pandemic.

 Aftermarket services may help offset these pressures on original equipment margins, as these services are typically less impacted by changes in the external environment and can provide stable cash flows in times when economic activity is slow.
 Today, the average operating margin from the aftermarket business globally is about 2.5 times the operating margin from new equipment sales (figure 1).2 From an operator perspective, postponing investments in the latest technology is a valid option for industrial manufacturers in uncertain times.
 However, maintaining existing equipment or selectively investing in upgrades in production can be a much-needed strategy during uncertain times.